obi-ontology/obi-ontology.org/docs/data-time-stamped.md

 ---
 layout: default
 title: Time stamped data
-permalink: /docs/time-stamped-data/
+permalink: /docs/data-time-stamped/
 sidebar:
   nav: "docs"
 ---

 Process models and data items can be enhanced with time information in a few ways.

 - Assays and other processes can be marked with start and/or stop times, and therefore any specified output could have those time points to mark its relevance.

-## OBI allows time-stamped datums via both datum parthood, and via the VS approach!
+- OBI provides time-stamped datum description by data properties directly, and via the value specification approach.

 ## Time stamped data via datum parthood

-Alan Ruttenberg, Melanie Courtot & others created this structure which is simple enough if connecting data properties directly; it ends up looking too complicated when used with value specifications.
+Alan Ruttenberg, Melanie Courtot & others created this structure which is simple enough if connecting data properties directly; it would be rather complex if used with value specifications.
 It illustrates datums being part of a datum, using `part of` subproperties to disambiguate the time dimension from the other (one or more) measurement datum components.

 Using: